numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_compressor.md

 We will follow the design philosophy of `RLinearAlgebra.jl` by composing different modules (`Solver`, `Compressor`, `Logger`, etc.) to build and solve the problem.

+This guide demonstrates how to use the `SparseSign` compression method from the `RLinearAlgebra.jl` package to solve a **consistent linear system**.
+Because the problem is constructed to have a known, exact solution, it serves as a perfect test case.

+We will use an iterative solver that is broadly applicable to any least-squares problem, which finds a solution by minimizing the squared norm of the residual:

+$$\min_{x} \|Ax - b\|_2^2$$

+We will follow the design philosophy of `RLinearAlgebra.jl` by composing different modules (`Solver`, `Compressor`, `Logger`, etc.) to build and solve the problem.

+This guide demonstrates how to use the `SparseSign` compression method from the `RLinearAlgebra.jl` package to find the exact solution to a **consistent linear system** of the form:

+$$Ax = b$$

+We will follow the design philosophy of `RLinearAlgebra.jl` by composing different modules (`Solver`, `Compressor`, `Logger`, etc.) to build and solve for the vector $x$.
 ---
 ## 1. Problem Setup